 1.1.3 Return of key(s) and requesting removal of access of a department member or student who no longer needs access to an area.

 1.2 Employees will be issued a card, at the expense of the respective department.
-(See Policy 703 - Bison Card Terms and Conditions, section A.10.)
+(See Policy 703 - NDSU Card Terms and Conditions, section A.10.)

 Authorization for access is provided by using the Key Request form for keys or the Card Access Request form.
 Upon the receipt of an authorized request, the Facilities Management Department will prepare the key(s), or grant access.